-Air plants are called that because they grow without soil, in the air.
+Tillandsia get their more common name, air plant, because they grow without soil in the air.
 One of the most common misconceptions about Tillandsia comes from their name and the idea that they only need air to survive.
 However, it really means that they need to absorb moisture through their leaves consistently.
 This either comes from very high humidity (as in a greenhouse) or from regular soaking.

-Often when you buy Tillandsia at the store, the label recommends spritzing them with water from a misting bottle a few times each week.
-We wouldn’t recommend this, though, as spritzing is just too inconsistent and doesn’t provide the air plant with enough moisture.
-When Tillys grow in the wild, they absorb moisture from the air which is much more humid than it is indoors, and that is usually where we keep them, so we have to soak them to re-hydrate.
+When Tillandsia grow in the wild, they absorb moisture from the air which is much more humid than it is indoors, and that is usually where we keep them, so we have to soak them to re-hydrate.
 But it must be done properly or the air plant will rot!

 Use the Right Water